 Scotland's first same-sex marriage ceremonies took place seconds after midnight on the 31st of December 2014.
 The weddings, one of two men and one of two women, marked the culmination of a long and hard-fought campaign by LGBT rights activists for marriage equality.

 Or, depending on your views, they signified the end of traditional definitions of marriage, a threat to the sanctity of family life and the beginning of a slippery slope towards marriage being meaningless.
 That's the opinion of Scotland for Marriage, a campaign ran by an alliance of Christian organisations.
 They used the catchy slogan, "Supporting the current definition of marriage, which has served Scotland well for centuries".
 I guess they were using "Scotland" as an abbreviation for "straight people in Scotland".

-Scottish ministers had intended to recognize same-sex marriage at the same time as their English counterparts, but Westminster managed to enact its legislation first, leaving Scottish couples looking on enviously as same-sex couples south of the border got hitched from March 2014.
-But with its own law now in place, Scotland has joined the growing list of countries which recognize marriage between people of the same gender.
+Scottish ministers had intended to recognise same-sex marriage at the same time as their English counterparts, but Westminster managed to enact its legislation first, leaving Scottish couples looking on enviously as same-sex couples south of the border got hitched from March 2014.
+But with its own law now in place, Scotland has joined the growing list of countries which recognise marriage between people of the same gender.